szymon2024/gps-labs/gps_lab02/README.md

-2025-12-24
+2025-12-25

 EN:
 ======================================================================
-GPS SATELLITE POSITION FOR GIVEN GPS TIME USING BROADCAST ORBITAL PARAMETERS
+GPS SATELLITE POSITION FOR GIVEN GPS TIME USING ORBITAL PARAMETERS
 ======================================================================

-A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemeris), ephemeris validity interval and GPS time provided as input.
-Calculations are performed for (w, tow) where w is GPS week and tow is time-of-week.
+A program for determining the position of a GPS satellite in the ECEF system based on sample orbital parameters (ephemeris), the ephemeris validity interval, and a given GPS time defined as (w, tow), where w is the GPS week and tow is the time of week.

 Input
 -----